gatheringofalltelegrams/mysys/README.md

 If public, the My Links probably shouldn't lead to your personal links to remember, unless you want to.
 Go wild.
 I suggest you use these for friend's sites, Patreon, other things you want to be public.<br>

 # This is a major WIP as of now.
-I will not be posting files until I am happy with how they are, but after they are posted I may go in and change them as I wish.
+I will not be posting files until I am happy with how they are, but after they are posted I may go in and change them as I wish. <br>
 While I am trying to add comments to make this as easy as possible to new coders, it is RECOMMENDED that you do know at least basic html/css.